The Importance of Althea McNish

 “The true impact of Althea McNish’s influence has only just begun to become recognised”

-As well as iconic and popular works, the exhibition will display previously unseen items from McNish’s personal archive: photographs of her student years, early scrapbooks, and her postgraduate RCA dissertation.
-A major work and centrepiece of the exhibition is ‘Golden Harvest’ (1958), a print inspired by childhood walks through a former sugarcane plantation in Trinidad, rice fields and a visit to the Essex countryside.
+In the artist’s first major retrospective, the William Morris Gallery paid tribute to her transformative impact on design back in 2022.
+Sponsored by Liberty Fabrics, Althea McNish: Colour Is Mine showcased some of her greatest work.
+As well as iconic and popular works, the exhibition displayed previously unseen items from McNish’s personal archive: photographs of her student years, early scrapbooks, and her postgraduate RCA dissertation.
+A major work and centrepiece of the exhibition was ‘Golden Harvest’ (1958), a print inspired by childhood walks through a former sugarcane plantation in Trinidad, rice fields and a visit to the Essex countryside.

-In honour of the exhibition, Liberty Fabrics has reissued a capsule collection of some of McNish’s most iconic designs, reinterpreted for the modern eye.
-From the intricate mark-making of Tepeaca Study to the kaleidoscopic patterns of Hula Hula via the whimsical onion motif of Cebollas Garden, her powerful prints (available soon) are bound to inspire interior and fashion projects of your own.
+From the intricate mark-making of Tepeaca Study to the kaleidoscopic patterns of Hula Hula via the whimsical onion motif of Cebollas Garden, her powerful prints are bound to inspire interior and fashion projects of your own.